Gear, Grit, and Grizzlies

 With the support of local businesses, radio stations, and affiliate partners, the expo spotlighted what makes Montana’s outdoor industry so rich: rugged creativity, deep knowledge, and a sense of shared purpose & community.

-As the final raffle tickets were drawn and booths packed away, all I could think about was how excited I am for next years expo.
+As the final raffle tickets were drawn and booths packed away, all I could think about was how excited I was for next year's expo.

 This expo weekend may be over, but MOGA has already set the date for the 2026 Montana Outdoor Expo coming back to Butte next spring.
-Gear buffs, prepare yourselves for another three-days packed with more vendors and interactive booths.
-Don't miss out on another year's opportunity for a bear spray simulator.
-Got bear spray and don't know where to put it?
-Check out our review on ADS Holsters and the sound alarm that comes with it here.
+Gear buffs, prepare yourselves for another three days packed with more vendors and interactive booths.